Fool-Yang/My-Honors-Thesis/README.md

 # Interpretable Models in ANNs
-(due to large file size, avoid opening the .PDF in a web browser)
+(due to large file size, avoid opening the Thesis.pdf in a web browser)

 April 26, 2020